mono789/IA_UdeA_FlightPredict/README.md

 ### 3. Making Predictions

 After training the model, you can use it to make predictions.
-You will need the airline code (`codigo_aerolinea`) and the trained model file (`modelo_entrenado.pkl`).

-The **airline code** refers to the abbreviation for each airline that we used to train the model.
-Since the idea is to predict the delay time for a specific airline, this abbreviation is required as input.

 Additionally, a clean `train.csv` file is required as part of the phase 2 process, where the corresponding predictions will be made.
 Ensure that the dataset adheres to the expected structure for the model.
 The required columns are as follows: